-Wood warblers Phylloscopus sibilatrix are Afro-Palearctic migrants that breed in European forests characterized by mast seeding (Glutz von Blotzheim & Bauer, 1991; Keller et al., 2020).
-They are small, ground-nesting passerines that experience nest losses from 43% up to 87%, with nest predation being the most common cause of loss (60%-95%, depending on year and region; Maag et al., 2022; Wesołowski & Maziarz, 2009).
-The most common nest predators are Eurasian jay Garrulus glandarius, common buzzard Buteo buteo, Eurasian sparrowhawk Accipiter nisus, pine marten, red fox Vulpes vulpes, and European badger Meles meles (Maag et al., 2022).
-With a few exceptions at the western edge of their breeding range (i.e., the UK and the Netherlands), wood warbler populations fluctuate in relation to rodent outbreaks following masting events, for example in Belgium (Herremans, 1993), Switzerland (Grendelmeier et al., 2018), Germany (Grendelmeier et al., 2019), and Poland (Szymkowiak & Kuczyński, 2015; Wesołowski et al., 2009).
-Wood warblers are nomadic and rarely return to the same breeding location, likely to avoid increased nest predation pressure associated with high rodent numbers in years after masting (Szymkowiak & Kuczyński, 2015; Wesołowski et al., 2009).
-In Switzerland and Poland, wood warbler nest survival was lower in years with high rodent numbers (and increased nest predation) than in years with low rodent numbers (Grendelmeier et al., 2018; Wesołowski et al., 2009).
+Wood warblers Phylloscopus sibilatrix are Afro-Palearctic migrants that breed in European forests characterised by mast seeding (Glutz von Blotzheim and Bauer 1991, Keller et al. 2020).
+They are small, ground-nesting passerines that experience nest losses from 43% up to 87%, with nest predation being the most common cause of loss (60%-95%, depending on year and region, Wesołowski and Maziarz 2009, Maag et al. 2022).
+The most common nest predators are Eurasian jay Garrulus glandarius, common buzzard Buteo buteo, Eurasian sparrowhawk

+Accipiter nisus, pine marten, red fox Vulpes vulpes, and European badger Meles meles (Maag et al. 2022).
+With a few exceptions at the western edge of their breeding range (i.e., UK and Netherlands), wood warbler populations fluctuate in relation to rodent outbreaks following masting events, for example in Belgium (Herremans 1993), Switzerland (Grendelmeier et al. 2018), Germany (Grendelmeier et al. 2019), and Poland (Wesołowski et al. 2009, Szymkowiak and Kuczyński 2015).
+Wood warblers are nomadic and rarely return to the same breeding location, likely to avoid increased nest predation pressure associated with high rodent numbers in years after masting (Wesołowski et al. 2009, Szymkowiak and Kuczyński 2015).
+In Switzerland and Poland, wood warbler nest survival was lower in years with high rodent numbers (and increased nest predation) than in years with low rodent numbers (Wesołowski et al. 2009, Grendelmeier et al. 2018).
 This suggests that the reproductive output of wood warblers may be affected by variation in mast seeding, with potential implications for their population dynamics.

-Using matrix population models (Caswell, 2001), we tested the hypothesis that wood warbler population growth rates are lower in regions with higher mast seeding frequencies than in regions with lower mast seeding frequencies.
-We estimated the average reproductive output (i.e., fecundity, defined as the number of fledglings per female per year) in years after masts (representing years with bad conditions for breeding) and in years after nonmasts (good conditions for breeding) in four study areas in central Europe.
-The study areas were characterized by different mast seeding frequencies and, therefore, by different relative occurrences of good and bad breeding conditions for the wood warbler.
-We compared population projections obtained from our matrix models to the observed, local wood warbler abundance in the study areas to assess how well variation in reproduction arising from variation in mast frequency predicted local wood warbler population trends.
-While numerous studies have shown the trophic consequences of masting on avian reproduction (Czeszczewik et al., 2020; Grendelmeier et al., 2018; McShea, 2000; Schmidt & Ostfeld, 2003; Sherry et al., 2015), this is the first study to quantitatively link mast seeding, reproductive output, and avian population dynamics across multiple populations.
+Using matrix population models (Caswell 2001), we tested the hypothesis that wood warbler population growth rates are lower in regions with higher mast seeding frequencies than in regions with lower mast seeding frequencies.
+We estimated the average reproductive output (i.e., fecundity, defined as the number of fledglings per female per year) in years after masts (representing years with bad conditions for breeding) and in years after non-masts (good conditions for breeding) in four study areas in central Europe.
+The study areas were characterized by different mast seeding frequencies and therefore by different relative occurrences of good and bad breeding conditions for the wood warbler.
+We compared population projections obtained from our matrix models to the observed, local wood warbler abundances in the study areas to assess how well variation in reproduction arising from variation in mast frequency predicted local wood warbler population trends.
+While numerous studies have shown the trophic consequences of masting on avian reproduction (McShea 2000, Schmidt and Ostfeld 2003, Sherry et al. 2015, Grendelmeier et al. 2018, Czeszczewik et al. 2020), this is the first study to quantitatively link mast seeding, reproductive output, and avian population dynamics across multiple populations.